danieldandre/js-practice/week5/exercises.md

 - currentScore -> a number

 Change the value of currentScore to a string (but not the type notation).
 What does TypeScript do?
+A: It alerts that the type string can not be assigned to type number.

 Try changing a `const` variable's value.
 What happens?
+A: It gives an error as the variable is a const.

 ### Exercise 2.2